A Siem Reap shopping spree

 The different night markets and the Old Market have pretty much the same selection.
 The biggest craze at the moment seems to be the upcycled concrete bags, that see a new life as accessories.

-In addition to the usual pashminas and elephant shaped coin purses the Old Market has a few stalls selling “antiques” and the natural soaps pictured below.
+In addition to the usual pashminas and elephant shaped coin purses the Old Market has a few stalls selling “antiques” and natural soaps.

 Right across the street is Senteurs d’Angkor, a scented heaven from the sticky heat and peddling of the Old Market.
 Be sure to check out Alley West and the Lane just next to the Pub Street for little shops and bars.